U8NWXD/oppia-wiki/End-to-End-Tests.md

 ## Layout of the E2E test files

+E2E test logic is divided between two kinds of files: suite files and utility files.
+Utility files provide functions for interacting with pages, for example by clicking buttons or checking that the expected text is visible.
+Suite files define the E2E tests using calls to the utility files.

+Suppose you wanted to write an E2E test that changes a user's profile picture and then checks that the change was successful.
+Your utility file might define `setProfilePicture()` and `checkProfilePicture` functions.
+Then your suite file would first call `setProfilePicture()` and then call `checkProfilePicture()`.

 ### Suite files

 Note that "suite files" are also known as "test files."